starfederation/datastar/site/static/md/guide/stop_overcomplicating_it.md

 When using external scripts, pass data into functions via arguments and return a result _or_ listen for custom events dispatched from them (_props down, events up_).

-In this way, the function is encapsulated – all it knows is that it receives input via an argument, acts on it, and optionally returns a result or dispatches a custom event containing it – and Datastar's `data-*` attributes can be used to drive reactivity.
+In this way, the function is encapsulated – all it knows is that it receives input via an argument, acts on it, and optionally returns a result or dispatches a custom event – and `data-*` attributes can be used to drive reactivity.

 ```html
 <div data-signals-result="''">